Vroburger/react-card-game/README.md

 Create a file named .env in the project root:

-(Make sure the path matches your local folder structure.)
-Example:
+Place inside of it:
 DATABASE_URL="file:./prisma/dev.db"
+NEXT_PUBLIC_BASE_URL=http://localhost:3000

+Make sure the path matches your local folder structure (It probably will).

 ## 🔧 3.
 Generate the Prisma client

 npx prisma generate
+to be safe: npx prisma generate --schema=./prisma/schema.prisma

 ## 📊 5.
 Open Prisma Studio (optional)

-If you want a UI to view user data, cards, and user-card relations: npx prisma studio
+If you want a UI to view user data, cards, and user-card relations: npx prisma studio to be safe: npx prisma studio --schema=./prisma/schema.prisma

 ## ▶️ 6.
 Start the development server